There are several reasons why some job seekers can’t seem to get hired, no matter what...

 11. Not Using Resume Power Words

-Power words include action verbs and buzzwords.
+Power words include weak action verbs resume and buzzwords.
 These can make your application more intriguing by adding emphasis and significance to your sentences.
-If you’re overusing buzzwords though, it can become a problem.
+If you’re resume buzzwords to avoid though, it can become a problem.

 These should also be used in the right context!